Xilinx/mlir-aie/AIEPasses.md

 If the producer and consumer tiles of an aie.objectFifo.createObjectFifo operation are not adjacent, the pass also establised aie.flow and aie.dma operations to enable communication between the tiles.

+Extend the body of each loop that contains operations on objectFifos such that it is unrolled based on the number of elements in the objectFifos.
+If the number of iterations of the loop cannot be divided pefectly by the unrolling factor, the pass duplicates the loop body after the original loop.
 ### `-aie-register-objectFifos`: Generate acquire/release patterns for producer/consumer processes registered to an objectFifo
 Generate acquire/release patterns in the CoreOps of associated cores for each aie.objectFifo.registerProcess operation.
 Patterns are generated as for loops